Got a question about Brockholes? There’s a good chance you’ll find it below as we answer our most frequently asked questions

 Will Brockholes flood?

 Brockholes lies on a flood plain so the reserve is prone to flooding at certain times of year.
-Please take note of any warning signs.
+If this happens, we will close the reserve, so please take note of any warning signs online and on the site.